 Highlights

 • The new master plan was originally estimated to cost $65 million.
 The approved master plan is a complete redesign of our campus bringing all ministries to our original capacity, yet with significant improvements in efficiency, effectiveness, and security.
-This is not a rebuild-it is a new build, a long range vision for the future.
+In many ways, this is not a rebuild-it is a new build, a long range vision for the future.

 • Total spent on the construction project by the end of December 2022 was about $23 million.
 This included paying for debris removal, demolition, purchase of adjacent 4+ acres, remodel of the Children’s Center and mission house, grading 20+ acres, installing below-ground infrastructure, and initiating new construction.